actionsflow/actionsflow/docs/workflow.md

 ## `on.<trigger>.config.skipOnError`

-Optional, `boolean`, Set to `true`, Actionsflow will ignore the trigger for this time if there are any fails.
-The default value is `false`, which means Actionsflow will throw an error, stop to build.
+Optional, `boolean`, Set to `true`, Actionsflow will ignore the error of the trigger if there are any fails.
+The default value is `false`, which means Actionsflow will throw an error finally, Github may send an email to notice you the error.

 ## `on.<trigger>.config.buildOutputsOnError`